hlsamuel00/hlsamuel00/README.md

 <h3 align="center">A Little About Me</h3>
 <p>
 I’m a community-taught software engineer with 9 years of experience working for a financial institution, researching complex and high-risk, issues.
 My love for problem-solving runs deep!
 I capitalized on this with several opportunities, but I noticed the solution I was giving was “built” by someone else.
-As a community-taught software engineer, I not only get to solve problems, but I BUILD solutions!!
+As a developer, I not only get to solve problems, but I BUILD solutions!!
 I love learning new things, and there is NO BETTER FIELD than tech to exploit this.
 I’m currently building my solutions with React.js, Vanilla JS, and Express.js; I'm also completing authentication with Passport.js.
 Connect with me so we can chat!!
 </p>

 <h3 align="center">Connect with me:</h3>